MJPRU confirmed to declare UP B.Ed JEE 2019 result today at upbed2019.in

 The answer key and test score for UP B.Ed JEE 2019 exam will be announced today on May 21st, the official website states.

 Mahatma Jyotiba Phule Rohilkhand University (MJPRU) has confirmed that it will announce the Uttar Pradesh B.Ed JEE 2019 results today, May 21st.
-The confirmation comes will ticker announcement on entrance exam dedicated website - upbed2019.in.
+The confirmation comes via ticker announcement on entrance exam dedicated website - upbed2019.in.
 As timing for the result declaration has not been provided, the result can be expected anytime during the day today.

 The ‘UP B.Ed JEE - 2019 answer key and test score will be declared on May 21’, the official website states.
 With the result announcement finally coming in today, the long wait for the results since May 10th finally comes to an end.
 According to the official brochure, UP B.Ed JEE 2019 results were scheduled to be declared anywhere between May 10th to May 15th.